-The Stark Crew Story: from a Craigslist Ad to a Global Social Impact Media Company
+The Stark Crew Story: from a Craigslist Ad to a Global Video Agency

 My first client: Travel Channel.
 Second client: Discovery Channel.
 Other big brand American clients kept coming in.
 And they all said the same thing: